App-vNext/Polly/src/Polly.Core/README.md

 > [!NOTE]
 > Polly also provides a `ResiliencePipeline<T>` class.
 This specialized pipeline is useful for scenarios where the consumer is concerned with only a single type of result.

-## Resilience Strategies

-The resilience pipeline may consist of one or more individual resilience strategies.
-Polly V8 categorizes resilience strategies into the following building blocks:
+### Building resilience pipeline

+- Use `ResiliencePipelineBuilder` to construct an instance of `ResiliencePipeline`.
+- Use `ResiliencePipelineBuilder<T>` to construct an instance of `ResiliencePipeline<T>`.

 - `ResilienceStrategy`: Base class for all proactive resilience strategies.
 - `ResilienceStrategy<T>`: Base class for all reactive resilience strategies.

+Polly provides a variety of extension methods to add resilience strategies to each type of builder.

 ### Example: Custom Proactive Strategy